 Good for beginners

 Ibiza is a relatively easy sailing area during the summer and is generally suitable for less experienced crews.
-There are a few navigational challenges, the tidal flows are very small and insignificant.
+There are a few navigational challenges, and the tidal flows are minimal and insignificant.
 However, navigation between Ibiza and Formentera requires some caution as there are rocks and shoals.
 Reliable buoys are in place to aid the unfamiliar.
-The shoal La Bota, approximately 1 nautical mile northwest of the Isla Es Vedra is a known hazard and unmarked danger zone.
+The shoal La Bota, approximately 1 nautical mile northwest of the Isla Es Vedra, is a known hazard and unmarked danger zone.
 Just beneath the surface at this point is a large rock to be avoided.

-The wind conditions in Ibiza are generally influenced by Africa.
+Africagenerally influences the wind conditions in Ibiza.
 The winds that occur are cool and Poniente from the southwest (2-5 Bft), the warm Levant is from the southeasterly direction (up to 8 Bft).
 In spring and autumn, the African Sirocco comes from the South and causes storms.
-Risk of strong winds exists between October and April.
+The risk of strong winds exists between October and April.